pwa-builder/PWABuilder/docs/home/pwa-intro.md

 ## Installability

-A web app that has a manifest and a service worker can be locally installed! *Installability* is one of the key lines that separates classic web apps and their progressive counterparts.
+A web app that has a manifest and a service worker can be locally installed! *Installability* is one of the key differences that separates classic web apps and their progressive counterparts.

 Just like a native application, an installed PWA can be launched from the operating system, pinned to desktops and taskbars, and indexed by your device's search software.